 For sailaway I head out onto the balcony and chat with my neighbour while sipping wine and enjoying a stunning sailaway.
 St. Thomas is perfect for a great sail away and drinks on the balcony.
-Ironically the balcony for mini suites has a foot stool but there is no room to put that stool out without taking up all the space.
+Ironically the balcony for mini suites has a footstool but there is no room to put that stool out without taking up all the space.

 Tonight is the Most Travelled Guest Party (yes it is now called Guest Party instead of Passenger Party or at least here it is called that).
 It is a cocktail party in Club 6 that starts at 7:30.
 We arrive and pose for pictures with Captain Nash and it is lovely as we know almost all the officers.

 I take a seat and Ben and Dylan join us.
 The food here is outstanding, what a difference from the Ruby and the four appetizers they offered.
 Here there is a whole table for sushi, then another for cold appetizers, then a table of hot finger foods, and then another for dessert.

 There is so much food that we just skip dinner and enjoy the party.